junming259/dotfiles/README.md

 doesn't make any attempt to manage your dotfiles.

-### Installation
+## Installation
-If you're using Git, you can add Dotbot as a submodule [details](https://github.com/anishathalye/dotbot/tree/f5e019105ec5a70a71d5afa78dc44baa0e87b721#integrate-with-existing-dotfiles).
-Here I prefer install Dotbot from PyPI and call it as a command-line program
+If you're using Git, you can add Dotbot as a submodule [details](.https://github.com/anishathalye/dotbot#integrate-with-existing-dotfiles).
+Here I prefer install Dotbot from PyPI and call it as a command-line program.
 ```shell
 pip3 install dotbot --user
 touch install.conf.yaml